davidebarbieri/samwise/docs/Language_Basics.md

 ### Alternative Options

-It is possible to provide multiple alternative texts for the same option.
+It is possible to provide multiple alternatives for the same option.
 This is because it can feel more natural for the text to slightly change when the player, for example, asks a character the same question they had asked before upon returning to a choice node.

 It is possible to add alternatives to an option in the following way:
 ```samwise